sumurthy/md_apispec/markdowns/api/chart_post_series.md

-# Create ChartSeriesCollection
+# Create ChartSeries

-Use this API to create a new ChartSeriesCollection.
+Use this API to create a new ChartSeries.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request